Updated February 15, 20223 min read

 |Business property (off premises)||$250|

-If you want to insure your personal belongings up to their full value, or at least for more than the sublimits in your policy, you can talk to your insurer about increasing your sublimits on certain valuables for an additional premium.
-You may be able to double your coverage for certain property types, like increase your sublimit of $1,500 to $3,000 for jewelry, or your insurer may recommend a more comprehensive coverage package altogether to raise your payout limits across multiple property types.
+To cover your personal belongings to their full value — or at least for more than the sublimits in your policy — talk to your insurer about increasing your sublimits on certain valuables for an additional cost.

 For example, your policy may have a sublimit of $1,500 for jewelry, but you might own a $5,500 engagement ring that you want to insure.
 By scheduling it with a personal property endorsement, you can raise the coverage limit of that ring to insure it up to its full value.